nebulahh/coalition-test/README.md

 **Tech used:** Next.js and TailwindCSS

-The project was for part of an interview test and it is mostly UI.
+The project was for part of an interview test and it is focused on UI.
 Next.js was used because i wanted to learn the new features added to Next.js 13.